 It happens so often.
 We turn microwave at the highest heat to just reheat our food, and go away to finish something else.
-When you come back the food is overheated or overcooked.
+When you come back the food has heated too much or is overcooked.

 Here you will find a simple but effective way to melt dark or milk chocolate in the microwave without burning.
-As lots of healthy cakes and desserts require chocolate melted, including the flourless cake Insanely easy almond flour chocolate cake, it is really handy to learn how to melt chocolate in a fast way without burning it.
+As lots of healthy cakes and desserts require chocolate melted, including the chocolate flourless cake recipe, it is really handy to learn how to melt chocolate in a fast way without burning it.

 There is no secret really.
 There are just a few hints.